Pupils Premium funding

 Providing a range of teacher and HLTA led interventions including, 1:1 and small group tutoring– £10,980

-Impact; Pupils reach their school based targets.
-(In 2019 pupils in Year 6 go on to reach the highest standards at the end of Key Stage 2 and are offered places at grammar schools).
+Impact: (In 2020 pupils in Year 6 there were no pupil premium children).
 Pupils enjoy learning experiences both in and out of the classroom which deepen knowledge and understanding.
 Children have strong foundations in reading, writing and mathematics which equip them for each stage in their learning journey.

-Support with purchasing uniform & resources (e.g. Irlens glasses) - £255
+Support with purchasing uniform & SEN resources - £250

 Improving attendance and punctuality – Attributed to SLT mentor costs